-Fix the top bracket to the rear boiler case using the screws provided (fig. 2).
-Using the boiler as a template. mark all three fixing holes (A. fig. 3).
+Fix the top bracket to the rear boiler case, using the screws provided (fig. 2).
+Using the boiler as a template, mark all three fixing holes (A fig. 3).
 Drill and plug the wall.

-For walls in excess of 6 in. terminal may now be fitted from within the building, if required, by passing it through the wall liner before fitting the boiler to the wall.
+At this stage the terminal may be fitted from within the building, if required, by passing it through the wall liner before fitting the boiler to the wall.
 TAKE CARE NOT TO ALLOW THE TERMINAL TO FALL.
-Attach the chains onto the hooks inside the walls liner (fig. 4).

-Attach the self adhesive foam gasket to the flat surface of the boiler around the air inlet spigot on the back of the boiler.
+Attach the chains onto the hooks inside the wall liner (fig. 4).
+For walls between 3" and 6" thick screw the terminal to the wall face.
+Attach the self adhesive foam gasket to the flat surface or the boiler around the air inlet spigot on the back of the boiler.
 Pull off the protective paper whilst sticking down the gasket.
 Lift the boiler into position with the air inlet spigot locating in the wall liner.
 Secure the boiler to the wall using the screws and washers provided.
-If not previously fitted, fit the terminal from the outside.
-For walls between 3 in and 6 in thickness the chains may be located in the slots provited in the brackets on which the flue hood is fitted (b.
-Fig. 3).
+If not previously fitted, fit the terminal form the outside.
 Slide the flue duct through the wall liner and engage it in the terminal by at least 25 mm (1 in) and fully onto the flue bend.
-The duct may have to be cut to length and fitted with seam uppermost.
-Replace the flue bend and secure with the two screws.
+The duct may have to be cut to lenght.
+Replace the flue bend and secure with the two screws and clips.
 Ensure that the seal between the heat exchanger and the flue bend is made evenly and securely.